 - Identify technology that is reliable for teaching and learning.

-- Verify the technology set up, maintenance and upgrade is simple.
+- Verify the technology set up, maintenance and upgrade are simple.

 - Confirm the technology provider/company is stable to support hardware or software use.

 - Outline strategies to secure any digital teaching materials you create should the organization providing the software or service cease to exist.

 - Locate technical & professional support, both in terms of the technology and with respect to the design of materials.

 - Determine technologies to best support edits and updates of learning materials.